DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 ### Earn a salary

-Some training programmes like 'school direct (salaried)' and 'postgraduate teaching apprenticeships' offer a salary.
+Some teacher training programmes like 'school direct (salaried)' and 'postgraduate teaching apprenticeships' offer a salary.

 You spend less time learning about the theory of teaching than you would in [university-led training](/ways-to-train#go-back-to-university-as-a-postgraduate-student).